k2datascience/ds-foundations/content/2-gathering-data.md

 #### Querying

 SQL is the most popular database querying language on the web.
 A SQL query has to adhere to a defined structure and vocabulary that we use to define what we want the database to do.
 The SQL language has a set of general statements that you combine with specific logic to express the intent of that query.
 Its easy to read syntax makes it more English-like than programming languages.
 You can learn more about basic querying and SQL commands [here at SQLBolt](https://sqlbolt.com/).
-For a thorough review of all topics, Mode Analytics provides a [comprehensive tutorial](https://community.modeanalytics.com/sql/tutorial/introduction-to-sql/).

 #### Databases

 There are many different implementations of Relational Database Management Systems.
-Read a comparison of the [3 most popular systems here](https://www.digitalocean.com/community/tutorials/sqlite-vs-mysql-vs-postgresql-a-comparison-of-relational-database-management-systems).

 We will focus on SQLite so you can get up-and-running quickly - [tutorial of SQLite in Python](http://sebastianraschka.com/Articles/2014_sqlite_in_python_tutorial.html).

+*Optional - You can read a comparison about the [3 most popular systems here](https://www.digitalocean.com/community/tutorials/sqlite-vs-mysql-vs-postgresql-a-comparison-of-relational-database-management-systems).*

 ---